LibrariesHacked/england-librarydata/library-db.md

 ##  Dataset: Libraries Taskforce source data

-- Get the libraries taskforce dataset from *wherever it ends up when and if it's published.*
+- Get the libraries taskforce dataset from [https://www.gov.uk/government/publications/public-libraries-in-england-basic-dataset](gov.uk).
+A copy is also held in the **data/libraries** directory of this project.

-- Convert the Excel file.
-The spreadsheet is distributed as an Excel file.
-To convert that file open in Excel and save the rows to CSV (just the data, no headers or nothing).

 - Create a table to hold the data.